By E.M. Fredric

-My mother was a linguist, singer of classical tunes, eventual furniture saleswoman, real estate agent and even had her own classical radio show at the local Junior City College.
+My mother was a linguist, singer of classical and popular tunes, eventual furniture saleswoman, real estate agent and even had her own classical radio show at the local Junior City College.
 She worked at the Eye-Hop for a minute as she was fired on her first night of waiting tables.
 She wasn’t a good cook, but her talents were vast, and she helped my father get a career in the Dept. Of Corrections.
 My father had met and married her in Europe and brought her over while she was pregnant with my older brother.

 It would be my father’s drinking that she told me she always wanted to keep up with at prison parties.
 “I would stick my finger down my throat to vomit, so I wouldn’t get drunk and could still have a cocktail.
 I didn’t want to get drunk.”
 As an adult when she revealed that to me I realized she had been a bulimic drinker in her late 20’s to early 30’s.

 All four of us kids were recipients of her “care” packages filled with everything you didn’t need in your kitchen or apartment/home.
 Then came the announcement of an unforgettable box when she rang to tell me in her thick, tipsy German accent, “I think I made a mistake.
 I’m not sure why I did it, but I thought you needed food so… I sent you a frozen chicken.”
 Her drunken laughter drowned out my attempt to convey it was 105 degrees in the summer heat of Los Angeles.
 When the box came – days later – it also contained a dozen broken eggs all over the clothes and spices she had tossed in there for my then young son and me.
 It all ended up in the dumpster.